Coronavirus Test and Trace Support Payments

 More information on the removal of self-isolation for double-jabbed close contacts from 16 August on GOV.UK.

 If you have been told by the NHS to self-isolate, either because you have tested positive for COVID-19 or you have been in contact with someone who has tested positive, you may be eligible to apply for a Test and Trace Support Payment.

 To be eligible to apply for our scheme you must be a local resident and meet all the following criteria:

-- you must have been told to self-isolate by NHS Test and Trace on or after the 28th September, either because you have tested positive for COVID-19 or have recently been in close contact with someone who has tested positive
+- you must have been told to self-isolate by NHS Test and Trace, either because you have tested positive for COVID-19 or have recently been in close contact with someone who has tested positive

 - the NHS Test and Trace will give you your own unique reference number, which you will need to provide to us

 - you must be unable to work from home and will lose income as a result of having to stay at home and self-isolate